api-platform/docs/core/filters.md

 # Filters

-API Platform Core provides a generic system to apply filters on collections.
-Useful filters for the Doctrine ORM and MongoDB ODM are provided with the library.
+API Platform Core provides a generic system to apply filters and sort criteria on collections.
+Useful filters for Doctrine ORM, MongoDB ODM and ElasticSearch are provided with the library.

 You can also create custom filters that fit your specific needs.
 You can also add filtering support to your custom [data providers](data-providers.md) by implementing interfaces provided by the library.

 By default, all filters are disabled.
 They must be enabled explicitly.

-When a filter is enabled, it is automatically documented as a `hydra:search` property in the collection response.
-It also automatically appears in the [NelmioApiDoc documentation](nelmio-api-doc.md) if it is available.
+When a filter is enabled, it automatically appears in the [OpenAPI](swagger.md) and [GraphQL](graphql.md) documentations.
+It is also automatically documented as a `hydra:search` property for JSON-LD responses.

 ## Doctrine ORM and MongoDB ODM Filters